flowersteam/lamorel/README.md

 We provide an [example_script](examples/agent_scienceworld.py) with a simple loop running a LLM agent in a non-vectorized version of [ScienceWorld](https://github.com/allenai/ScienceWorld).

 ## Technical details and contributions
 *Lamorel* relies on Pytorch distributed for communications.
-We chose to rely on the GLOO backend to allow both CPU and GPU communications.
+We chose to use the GLOO backend to allow both CPU and GPU platforms.
 *Lamorel* launches the RL script `n_rl_processes` + `n_llm_processes` times.
 Every time it reaches the `lm_server = Caller(...)` line, *Lamorel* checks whether the current process should be part of the client or the LLM servers.

 If it is a client, the script returns the `Caller` object (that the user can use to send requests) and continues.

 Otherwise, it creates a [`Server`](lamorel/src/lamorel/server/server.py) that loads the LLM and starts listening.
 For the communication between the client and servers, we create a process group between the client and one of the servers which is considered as the master.
-This master server listen to requests and dispatches calls (using the [`Dispatcher`](lamorel/src/lamorel/server/dispatcher.py)) to all the servers using another process group (only shared by LLM servers).
+This master server listens to requests and dispatches calls (using the [`Dispatcher`](lamorel/src/lamorel/server/dispatcher.py)) to all the servers using another process group (only shared by LLM servers).
-Each LLM server performs the asked operations on its received data and sends the result to the master LLM server.
+Each LLM server performs the asked operations on its received data and sends the results to the master LLM server.
 The latter gathers results and sends them back to the RL script.

 *Lamorel* is still in its very early phase and we are happy to accept any external contribution to it.
 Please follow the [CONTRIBUTING.md](CONTRIBUTINg.md) file.